Minerva Brace Norton

 Minerva Brace Norton (née, Brace; January 7, 1837 - October 2, 1894) was an American educator and writer.
 She was from her early youth until her last days a constant contributor to periodical literature.
 For most of her life, she also filled the role of a pastor's wife.

 Early life and education

 Sarah Minerva Brace was born in Rochester, New York, January 7, 1837.
 She was of American Revolutionary and New England ancestry, the Braces, of Connecticut, and the Thompsons, of New Hampshire and Vermont.
 She was the daughter of Captain Harvey and Hannah Thompson Brace, New England pioneers to Wisconsin.

 The family first moved to Michigan and, when she was nine years old, to Janesville, Wisconsin, where her youth was spent.
-Her education was received in the schools of Janesville, and under Mary Mortimer, in Milwaukee College (later, Milwaukee-Downer College, and in Baraboo Female Seminary from which she was graduated in 1861.
+Her education was received in the schools of Janesville, and under Mary Mortimer, in Milwaukee College, and in Baraboo Female Seminary from which she was graduated in 1861.